xwdsh1446546640/my-academic-website/content/en/home/publications.md

 weight: 30

 title: Publications
-subtitle: 'A total of 6 published/accepted papers and 6 upcoming working papers (under review).'
+subtitle: 'A total of 7 accepted/published papers and 6 papers under review.'

 content:
   # Filter on criteria